DNA Testing Frequently Asked Questions - FAQ

 In the results of a DNA paternity test, when a father is "excluded" (not the father), we are often asked: “What are the chances of the DNA test being wrong?
 What are the chances of a laboratory mistake?”

-First of all, the laboratory we use has stated that every test submitted is split into two independent teams, i.e., we do the test twice.
-If the results give two different readings for an allele, then the sample is considered contaminated and invalid, i.e., is rejected, and the laboratory requests another sample be submitted.
-(This is very rare, and has happened with us only with some of the customers who took their own samples.)
+First of all, the laboratory we use has stated that standard tests submitted are split into two independent teams, i.e., we do the test twice.
+If the results give two different readings for an allele, then the sample is considered contaminated and invalid, i.e., is rejected, and the laboratory requests another collection of samples.
+(This is very rare, and has happened with us only with some customers who took their own samples.)

 Do you protect peoples privacy?